-What is "lip-sync error" and how can I fix it?
+What causes "lip-sync error" and how can I fix it?

-Lip-sync error, sometimes called "lip-flap" or "av sync error", plagues most home theater systems using Plasma, LCD, and DLP displays.
-With larger High Definition and especially 4K UHD images the problem is even worse, but what causes it?
+Lip-sync error, sometimes called "lip-flap" or "av sync error", plagues most TV's.
+For plasma, LCD, and DLP displays with larger HD and 4K UHD screens the problem is even worse, but what causes it?

 There are many causes (see Technical Details ) but most boil down to:

-"delay of the video signal more than the audio signal allowing speech to be heard 'before' the lip movement that produced it is seen"
+"delay of video more than audio allows speech to be heard 'before' the lip movement which produced it is seen"

 Sound "before" the action that produces it can never occur in nature and is therefore very disturbing when the brain tries to process this conflicting and impossible visual and aural information.

-In fact, there is strong evidence that our subliminal defense mechanism is to look away from the faces and moving lips so as not to be confronted by this impossibility of nature.
+There is strong evidence that our subliminal defense mechanism is to look away from the faces with moving lips so as not to be confronted by this impossibility.

-To read the actual research report from Stanford that statistically proved leading audio interferes with viewer perception causing presentations to be less believable CLICK HERE.
+To read the actual research report from Stanford that statistically proved lip-sync error interferes with viewer perception causing presentations to be less believable CLICK HERE.
 Note that their results were the same whether viewers noticed the lip-sync error or not.